Carbon pricing and CBAMs; what, why, how?

 Future of carbon pricing in the UK

-The UK ETS will launch in May 2021 and when trading begins the price of carbon in the UK ETS will become clear.
+The UK ETS will be reviewed in the context of introducing a CBAM, likely at some point in 2023, with trading continuing in auctions.
 A flat carbon price on consumers (including sectors such as food) has been ruled out in the near-term, although this is likely to be an ongoing discussion for reaching net zero by 2050.